Kid Canvas by Adrian Vega

 Who should consider the trick

 This trick is good for magicians who perform for families or children.
-It is also suitable for close-up magicians.
-Performers who enjoy visual magic will like this.
-It is a strong choice for those who want a signed card effect that tells a story.
-The instant reset makes it practical for working professionals.
+It is also suitable for close-up magicians and those who do walk-around magic.
+Performers who like visual magic and storytelling will find it appealing.
+It is designed for professionals but is accessible for amateurs.
+Magicians looking for a signed card routine with a strong emotional impact should consider Kid Canvas.

 Information on how difficult it is to perform